zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Thus, our goal is to evaluate
+Thus, our goal is to evaluate the integral

 $$ \tag{23.10}
 \begin{aligned}